 Stay in a cozy bed and breakfast in Jefferson.

-The adorable small town of Jefferson, Texas, is known for its incredible collection of bed and breakfasts–it’s a perfect romantic getaway for couples looking for a quiet weekend, and staying here definitely belongs on any list of what to do in Texas.
+The adorable small town of Jefferson, Texas, is known for its incredible collection of bed and breakfasts–it’s a perfect romantic getaway for couples looking for a quiet weekend, and staying in a bed and breakfast here definitely belongs on any list of what to do in Texas.

 Be sure to shop in the gorgeous Jefferson General Store while you’re in town!